FrontierMods/Gunsmith/documentation/GUIDELINES.md

 ## Stats

-Unless stated otherwise, values add up.
+Unless stated otherwise, values are additive.
 Three different factors worth +1 each add up to a modifier of +3.

 ### Pistol Grips